 Mental Health at Work Elearning is also an excellent opportunity to upskill the wider employee base.
 As well as the 30-minute interactive course, delegates will have access to a variety of extra resources to increase their knowledge.
 These resources include access to Altruist Enterprises Mental Health Blog, free mental health content and further mental health training.
 These resources will increase delegates knowledge of stress management techniques like mindfulness, mental health problems and resilience.

-To find out more about our E-learning courses and how they can provide your staff with the skills to support themselves and their teams, click here.
+Find out more about our Resilience and Mental Health E-learning courses and how they can provide your staff with the skills to support themselves and their teams.